METRIX IAP

 Concentration risk

-APEX-C01 carries 40.9% of spend and 76.4% of purchases — 31-day confirmed.
+DC02 carries 66.4% of spend and 80.1% of purchases — 98-day confirmed.
 If the control fatigues, disapproves, or saturates, account performance can fall fast because challenger depth is thin.

 62.3% spend